Eastern Han to Sui Porcelain

 Major milestones in the history of porcelain production during the Eastern Han to Sui period included:

 Mature porcelain was finally produced in the Zhejiang province near the end of Eastern Han Dynasty after about 2000 years from the appearance of proto-porcelain in Shang Dynasty.
-Xiangying (湘阴) in Hunan (湖南), Fengcheng (丰城) in Jiangxi (江西)and Yixing (宜兴)in Jiangsu (江苏) were areas which had porcelain production during the Han Dynasty.
+Xiangyin (湘阴) in Hunan (湖南), Fengcheng (丰城) in Jiangxi (江西)and Yixing (宜兴) in Jiangsu (江苏) were areas which commenced porcelain production during the Han Dynasty.

 The potters were able to achieve a good grayish green and smooth glaze.
 It showed good control of kiln firing.
 The porcelains were fired in dragon kilns (also sometime called serpentine or scorpion kiln).
 Kiln furniture such as trumpet, cylindrical shaped props, 3-prongs spurs and disc shaped setters were found in the firing chamber of the ancient Han kilns.
 The use of props was a technological improvement.
 In the past, many of the vessels such as jars showed sign of under-firing on lower portion of vessels.
 This was because the vessels were placed directly on the floor of the firing chamber.
 As heat travel upward, the lower portion of the vessels received less heat and could not be fired to the required temperature.
 By placing the vessels on a disc setter which rested on top of the props, the vessels were raised higher.
 The disc setter was to ensure that any running of the glaze would not resulted in the vessels adhering to the prop.
 The 3 prongs spur were used as separator for stacking of bowls/plates.